With a combination of a small number of people + software + servers and robots.

-In such a situation, if the sales team or the engineering team works too hard on their own, a deep divide is created, and the atmosphere of "Let's make something good" is lost, at least.
+In such a situation, if the sales team or engineering team works too hard alone, a deep rift will form, and at the very least, the atmosphere of "making good products" will be lost.

-Wondering how Mogic is doing, I observed that Sales seems to spend more than half the time in the company in a day slaving beside the engineers.
+I wondered how Mogic was doing and observed that sales seemed to spend more than half of their time in the office each day glued to the side of the engineers.

 And about 30% of them are just laughable.

-However, the most difficult question is where and how to draw the boundary between "work that should be done by people and work that is better done by machines".
+However, the most difficult problem is how and where to draw the boundary between "work that should be done by people and work that should be done by machines.